I deeply struggled to accept the pain of infertility - zero chance of becoming pregnant - after my hysterectomy.

 I've reconnected to that same peaceful mindset that first appeared when I initially learned I was infertile - a peace that surpassed all understanding because of its radiant hope.

+How and why?
+Faith.
 Faith says look beyond what I can see.
-Faith says find the world where bad turns to good, death means birth and barren brings forth life.
+Faith says find the world where bad turns to good.
+In faith, death can bring birth.
+Barren can bring forth life.